-It is a unique and memorable experience to attend a Coffee Ceremony in Ethiopian cultural way.
+It is a unique and memorable experience to attend a Coffee Ceremony in the Ethiopian cultural way.
 See the entire process of the cultural coffee ceremony.
 It starts with washing the coffee beans, and roasting the coffee.
 The host lets guests smell the roasting coffee aromas.
 Coffee Ceremony continues with pounding it by hand, brewing it and drinking three rounds of cups of coffee.

 Get detailed information from our blog to learn how to perform traditional Ethiopian Coffee Ceremony.

-If you enjoy the cultural Ethiopian Coffee Ceremony, you may want to buy best Ethiopian coffee to take home with you.
+If you enjoy the cultural Ethiopian Coffee Ceremony, you may want to buy the best Ethiopian coffee to take home with you.
 One of the best places to buy coffee in Addis Ababa is Tomoca Coffee.